Joseph Massino: Turning state's evidence

 Immediately after his July 30 conviction, as court was adjourned, Massino requested a meeting with Judge Garaufis, where he made his first offer to cooperate.
-He did so in hopes of sparing his life; he was facing the death penalty if found guilty of Sciascia's murder.
-Indeed, one of John Ashcroft's final acts as Attorney General was to order federal prosecutors to seek the death penalty for Massino.
-Massino thus stood to be the first Mafia boss to be executed for his crimes, and the first mob boss to face the death penalty since Lepke Buchalter was executed in 1944.
+He did so in hopes of sparing his life; he was facing the death penalty if found guilty of Sciascia's murder; one of John Ashcroft's final acts as Attorney General was to order federal prosecutors to seek the death penalty for Massino.
+Massino thus stood to be the first Mafia boss to be executed since Lepke Buchalter was executed in 1944.

 Massino subsequently claimed he decided to turn informer due to the prospect of his wife and mother having to forfeit their houses to the government.
 Mob authors and journalists Anthony D. DeStefano and Selwyn Raab both consider the turning of so many made men as a factor in disillusioning Massino with Cosa Nostra, the former also assuming Massino had decided to flip "long before the verdict".
 Massino was the first sitting boss of a New York crime family to turn state's evidence, and the second in the history of the American Mafia to do so (Philadelphia crime family boss Ralph Natale had flipped in 1999 when facing drug charges).
 It also marked the second time in a little more than a year that a New York boss had reached a plea bargain; Gigante had pleaded guilty to obstruction of justice charges in 2003 after prosecutors unmasked his long charade of feigning insanity.